ahrencode/Ahimsa-for-WP/README.txt

 At some point, I hope it will be.
 In particular, you may wish to note the
 below:

-* Edit (using the WP interface) the Sidebar to change the heading for the pages listing.
-The current heading for that section is inherited from the Ahren Code site.

-* The theme is not "widget-aware".
-That's the next thing I am attacking, so keep your eyes open.

 * The theme is intended to be bold yet pleasing.
 YMMV! ;-) It was built, like many other themes, by hacking the default.
 A cursory look at the contents will demonstrate the rather shallow understanding of the CSS